 Your deductible refers to the amount you have to spend out of your pocket before your insurance coverage takes effect.
 This factor is directly related to your insurance premium.
 Specifically, a higher deductible will translate to a lower premium since it indicates that you are more willing to cover before the insurance kicks in.
-Conversely, and by the same logic, a lower deductible will then translate to a higher premium.
+Conversely, a lower deductible translates to a higher premium.

 Similar to location, building security is also considered in the calculation of your insurance premiums.
-You can expect a lower premium for your Massachusetts renters insurance if your building has a security system and appropriate facilities to keep tenants safe.
-However, for places without security features or areas known for having high crime rates, you will have to pay a higher premium due to the higher risk associated with your location.
+You can expect a lower premium if your building has a security system and appropriate facilities to keep tenants safe.
+However, for places without security features or in areas with high crime rates, you will have to pay a larger premium due to the location.

-Your insurance coverage has one of the most significant impacts on your premiums since the more insurance you need, the higher the premiums.
-Thus, you must ensure that you cover all your property and belongings to prevent suffering from huge losses in case of a disaster or calamity.
+Your insurance coverage is one of the most significant impacts on your premiums since the more insurance you need, the higher the premiums.

-Take note that for valuable items, such as jewelry or antique items, you may have to get additional coverage beyond your standard renter’s insurance in Massachusetts.
+Take note that for valuable items, such as jewelry or antique items, you may have to get additional coverage beyond your standard policy.
 The best way to make sure that you get adequate coverage is to take a personal inventory and assess the cost of your belongings.
-We understand that this is a long and tedious process, so feel free to contact any of our agents to get the best rental insurance quote for yourself.
+We understand this process well and help our clients with this important step.

 Insurance providers will also look into your financial history before deciding on your premium.
-Generally, the idea is that the more confident they are that you can pay your premium in time, the lower the risk, and thus, the lower the premium.
-By that principle, having a good credit standing can help you get lower rates while having a history of previous claims may lead to higher rates.
+Generally, the more confident they are that you can pay your premium on time, the lower the risk, and the lower the premium.
+By that principle, having good credit can help you get lower rates.

-Your location plays a major role in determining your renter’s insurance rate.
-The cost of renters insurance in Massachusetts can vary significantly from city to city, with the state-average capped at about $217 to $220 annually.
+Your location plays a role in determining your renter’s insurance rate.
+The cost can vary significantly from city to city, with the state-average capped at about $217 to $220 annually.

 Renter’s insurance and landlord insurance tend to cover different things.
-Renter’s insurance may cover the costs of protection for tenants accused of, or found responsible for, damage to the property they rent and live in.
+The first covers the costs for tenants accused of, or found responsible for, damage to the property they rent and live in.

-However, most policies don’t cover protection for the building itself and won’t cover the structure of the building.
+However, most policies don’t cover the building itself.
 Building coverage generally falls under landlord insurance.
-It is up to landlords to protect the building against fire, lightning, and other such similar problems.
+It is up to landlords to protect the building against fire, and other disasters.